How to Fax from Your Phone Using a Fax Service

 You must know that there are two types of apps out there: those that work alongside your fax service subscription, and those that charge you per fax or per minute.

-We recommend using the first ones, not only you can use them for free with a test-drive account, but they are the only ones that give you a way to send faxes.
+We recommend using the first ones, not only you can use them for free with a test-drive account, but they are the only ones that give you a way to send and receive faxes through a free fax number.
 Unfortunately not all companies have corresponding apps, so make sure to ask before deciding on a service.

-Stand-alone apps are great to send an occasional fax, but they don't provide you with a fax number or advanced features such as scheduling.
+Stand-alone apps are great to send faxes occasionally, but they don't provide you with a fax number or advanced features such as scheduling.

 Faxing from an app is a pretty straightforward affair.
 Open the app using your username and password and select the task you want to do.
-You can send, receive and sign faxes on the go.
+You can send a fax, receive and sign faxes on the go.
 Here's how the send screen looks on RingCentral as an example:

 You have different ways to attach the file you want to fax: